BardezAnAvatar/BGEE-Caster-Crafting/.research/Making Description images.md

     Magic tool WITH Antialiasing and WITH feathering to remove white areas

 NOTE: Screen is for the darker parts of the image.
 MAYBE if the target is that lighter color, I should... not? ... invert colors?

+Looks like we have a max size of 256 x 256 ?